 Q: Mod cars don't have colored temperature, pressure and brake values?

 A: I have no way of knowing the ideal values for non-Kunos cars.
-You can, however, add this info yourself by making an *.ini file in compounds or brakes folder.
+However, you can use the awesome Content Manager launcher by @x4fab, which can generate the necessary data for Sidekick automatically.
+You can also add this info yourself by making an *.ini file in compounds or brakes folder.
 An example (using Ferrari F2002) is provided.
 The *.ini file must have the same name as the car folder in content/cars and must follow the structure provided in the example.

 Q: Delta is not shown?